 Make the workplace family friendly.
 Work/life balance issues can be a major cause of stress and conflict in the workplace.
 You can also offer some lifestyle benefits which do not have to cost the earth, for example, a cycle to work scheme, child care vouchers, subsidised gym membership, or employee assistance programmes.
 All of these lifestyle benefits can help to support wellbeing.

-As it is so important, we have an eBook devoted to employee mental health and wellbeing.
+As wellbeing is essential to a happier workforce, we have an eBook devoted to employee mental health and wellbeing.

 We are at work for a long time and often spend more time at work than with our families, so make it fun.
 What is fun can be decided by your staff.
 It could be regular events, pizza Fridays (or healthier versions), fundraising events, social events, surprises, the list is endless.